rust-lang/book/second-edition/nostarch/chapter12.md

 Next, we're going to read the file that we specify in the filename command line argument.
-First, we need a sample file to test it with---the best kind of file to use to make sure that `greprs` is working is one with a small amount of text over multiple lines with some repeated words.
+First, we need a sample file to test it with---the best kind of file to use to make sure that `minigrep` is working is one with a small amount of text over multiple lines with some repeated words.
 Listing 12-3 has an Emily Dickinson poem that will work well!
 Create a file called `poem.txt` at the root level of your project, and enter the poem "I'm nobody!
 Who are you?":